 What we cover in this theme

-While dementia is not exclusive to the older population, it is commonly associated with the cellular processes of ageing.
 Our work in dementia sits within an integrated set of research themes that make up the NIHR Newcastle BRC, all of which work closely together to understand their disease area, as well as increasing our understanding of ageing processes.

-How we carry out dementia research
+How we carry out our research

 The theme brings together clinicians and researchers with expertise in this area, all with access to state-of-the-art equipment to carry out translational research studies that enhance our understanding of dementia.